elucian/bee/syntax/overview.md

 ```

 **Restrictions:**
-A function is pure if:
+A rule is pure if:

 * do not have multiple results but one;
 * do not have public attributes;
 * do not perform unsafe data conversions;
 * do not raise any unhandled errors;
 * do not have side-effects;
-* do not call a downgraded function;
+* do not call a downgraded rule;

 **Notes:**
-* Usually a pure function is also deterministic;
+* Usually a pure rule is also deterministic;
 * If a rule break one of these restrictions it is _downgraded_ by the compiler;
 * Downgraded rules can be used in assignments and print but not in expressions;
-* A downgraded rule can be called also _dirty rule_ that is not _pure_;
+* A downgraded rule that is not _pure_ can be called also a _dirty rule_ ;

 **See also:**
 * [bs.bee](./demo/bs.bee); //Bubble Sort